 Patients should be informed that albuterol sulfate inhalation aerosol has a dose indicator attached to the actuator.
 When the patient receives the inhaler, new inhaler first shows "200" in the dose indicator window.
 The dose indicator will show the approximate number of actuations (sprays) of medicine remaining in the inhaler.
 As you use the inhaler, the dose indicator will typically rotate during every 5 to 7 actuations (sprays) towards the next decreasing number.
 The dose-indicator window displays the number of sprays left in the inhaler in units of twenty (e.g., 200, 180, 160, etc).
-When the dose indicator displays "40," where the background changes from white to red to remind the patient to contact their pharmacist for a refill of medication or consult their physician for a prescription refill.
-The background color will be all red when the indicator displays "0".
+When the dose indicator displays "40," where the background changes from green to red to remind the patient to contact their pharmacist for a refill of medication or consult their physician for a prescription refill.
+The background color will be all red when the indicator approaches 20.
+The indicator will stop moving at "0".
+Discard the inhaler once the dose indicator displays "0".
 Patients should be informed to discard albuterol sulfate inhalation aerosol inhaler when the dose indicator displays 0 or after the expiration date on the product, whichever comes first.